In [1]:

 Followup questions¶

-For example, in the tweet'I love being a @UMich student'
+For example, in the tweet 'I love being a @UMich student', user 'UMich' is tagged.

 Again, read the linked Wikipedia article, and do a bit of your own research!
 These tweets aren't by a random sample of Twitter users.